How One High School Lift-A-Thon Raised Over $35,000 in 2025 (and Raised the Bar for School Spirit Even Higher)

 When the high school football team in Pleasanton reached out to us and explained their situation, we knew they needed a fast, low-cost fundraiser that had the potential to raise thousands of dollars.
 A Lift-A-Thon was the ideal choice.

 We literally saw people growing up in the room that day as they learned the value of supporting and encouraging each other.
-Take it from the school’s Athletic Director, who participated as well and benched a cool 275 lbs:
+As the school's Athletic Director (who participated as well and benched a cool 275 lbs) put it last year:

 "What a fantastic fundraiser.
 Those kids were so fired up.
 Amazing team bonding.
 The football energy is through the roof.
 I saw kids become leaders in there.
 Great stuff!"